 In a few weeks I’m going to be hitting a zero birthday (it starts with the number four…) and in the last year I’ve noticed my lips have started to thin, albeit slightly.

 Asking around my friends in their forties and fifties as market research for this blog post, everyone is whinging about the same thing: Bloody lines and thining lips.
+A few of them have even got Vaaesthetics.com Lip Fillers to help stop the aging!
 So why does this happen?
 I asked a beautician friend.
 She told me that the older we get, the less collagen we produce and it’s collagen that gives our lips plumpness.
 Seeing as there’s sod all we can do about collagen production (I’m not keen on having a procedure) this is where lip liner comes in.
 After a well defined natural lookin’ lip?
 Invest in a liner that’s close to the natural colour of your lips, line your lips, fill ’em in and your lips will have way more definition.
 Now, all that said, if you have super thin or uneven lips – you should go for a liner that is slightly darker thank your natural lip shade.
 This’ll make them look fuller.

 Your lipstick will last longer